giraud/reasonml-idea-plugin/README.md

 Note: To edit your `idea[64].vmoptions` you can do it from the console, or via the menu `help > Edit Custom VM Options`.

-Note: Make sure `namespace: false` is set in `bsconfig.json` to enable inferred types hints in editor.
+Note: Make sure `"namespace": false` is set in `bsconfig.json` to enable inferred types hints in editor.

 ### Local installation